microsoft/vscode-docs/docs/containers/bridge-to-kubernetes.md

 ![Choose debug launch profile](images/minikube/debug_profile.png)

 > **Note**: You can open *.vscode/launch.json* to see the specific configuration settings that Bridge to Kubernetes adds to your launch profile.
-If your cluster uses c-core, an implementation of GRPC that uses [c-ares](https://github.com/c-ares/c-ares), an environment variable is added to your launch profile, GRPC_DNS_RESOLVER, with the value "native."
+If your cluster uses [gRPC C core](https://github.com/grpc/grpc/), an implementation of gRPC that uses [c-ares](https://github.com/c-ares/c-ares), an environment variable is added to your launch profile, GRPC_DNS_RESOLVER, with the value "native."
 This variable specifies to use a workaround to avoid a 2-minute time delay when connecting.
-For more information, see this [GRPC issue #18691](https://github.com/grpc/grpc/issues/18691).
+For more information, see this [gRPC issue #18691](https://github.com/grpc/grpc/issues/18691).

 Your development computer is connected when the VS Code status bar turns orange and the Kubernetes extension shows you are connected.